Novatto Faucets Review & Rating Updated: September 16, 2025

 Minimum Federal Legal Requirements for the Importation and Sale of a Faucet in the U.S.

-SDWA 1417(a)(1)(A)) Must be certified[1] as having a weighted average lead content in its waterway of no more than 0.25% (1/4 of 1%).
-No
+SDWA 1417(a)(1)(A)) Must be certified [1] as having a weighted average lead content in its waterway of no more than 0.25% (1/4 of 1%).
+None

-(See the sidebar, Minimum Federal Legal Requirements for the Importation and Sale of a Faucet in the U.S.,, for detailed information.)
+Novatto has a perfect record: its faucets comply with absoolutely none of them.
+(See the table, Minimum Federal Legal Requirements for the Importation and Sale of a Faucet in the U.S. for detailed information.)

 All plumbing codes require faucets to be tested and certified complaint with three standards:

-Some states and provinces, such as California, Massachusetts, and Quebec, impose additional requirements, but certified compliance with these three standards is the absolute minimum everywhere.
+Some states and provinces, such as California, Colorado, Massachusetts, and Quebec, impose additional requirements, but certified compliance with these three standards is the absolute minimum everywhere.

-Novatto faucets have not been certified compliant, and the certification Compliance information stated for Novatto faucets on the company website…
+The certification compliance information stated for Novatto faucets on the company website…T

 "cUPC and AB1953 low lead compliant, NSF 61 and NSF 372 certified,"